php-webdriver/php-webdriver/README.md

 Some basic usage example is provided in [example.php](example.php) file.

-How-tos are provided right here in [our GitHub wiki](https://github.com/php-webdriver/php-webdriver/wiki).
+How-tos are provided right here in [📙 our GitHub wiki](https://github.com/php-webdriver/php-webdriver/wiki).

 You may also want to check out the Selenium [docs](https://selenium.dev/documentation/en/) and [wiki](https://github.com/SeleniumHQ/selenium/wiki).